Skip to Content

 How do you prepare the jars?

-No matter what paint you decide to use, you’re going to need to begin by cleaning your glass jars.
+No matter what paint you decide to use, you’re going to need to begin by removing labels and cleaning.
 Now, I’ve used mild soap and water and that works fine.
 BUT I find that the best chance of getting your paint stick comes with using rubbing alcohol.

 You’ll want to take a cotton swab or pad and clean the outside of the jar.
 This step is crucial if you want the paint to stick.